-I was on 19.2 of Mint.
+I was on 19.2 of Linux Mint.
 Quite out-of-date now, although receiving security updates until 2023, so no problem as such.

 God… I remember the days when I used to distro hop and would be switching to an entirely new Linux distro like once a month… those days are long gone, I just don't really have to the time for that anymore.